Karate Classes In Belmont

-Our Karate classes in Belmont target many types of people, usually one of these three: Those who wish to practice a new martial-art or sport which hopefully keeps them fit People who are seriously interested in learning Karate & People who want to develop the ability to protect themselves and increase their self-confidence in day to day life We can work with men, women and children of any age regardless of their experience or natural ability.
+Our Karate classes in Belmont target all sorts of people, usually one of these three: Men and women that wish to practice a new martial art or hobby which hopefully keeps them healthy Those people who are serious about learning Karate & People who would like to develop the ability to defend themselves while increasing their confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or physical ability.

 Karate practice (Belmont ) – Our Karate Classes in Belmont

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring a complete Karate tuition experience in Belmont .